-- Installation of sub-meters at thirteen City buildings to monitor water usage and easily identify issues. - Continued monitoring of water use in City buildings through the Planet Footprint program and the Water Corporation My Water website.
-Buildings showing significant water increases were identified and remedial action undertaken. - Implementation of Environmental Building Audits of the Administration Building, Works Operations Centre, Civic Centre, Joondalup Library and Craigie Leisure Centre. - Continuation of the 'Think Green' Green Office program aimed at raising awareness and encouraging sustainable behaviour among City of Joondalup employees.
+- Installation of sub-meters at thirteen City buildings to monitor water usage and easily identify issues; - Continued monitoring of water use in City buildings through the Planet Footprint program and the Water Corporation My Water website.
+Buildings showing significant water increases were identified and remedial action undertaken; - Implementation of Environmental Building Audits of the Administration Building, Works Operations Centre, Civic Centre, Joondalup Library and City of Joondalup Leisure Centres - Craigie; - Continuation of the Think Green Green Office program aimed at raising awareness and encouraging sustainable behaviour among City of Joondalup employees;

-- Continued participation in the Waterwise Councils Program. - Installation of sixteen Think Green Buildings signs at the entrance to City buildings that have received environmental upgrades to promote technologies that can be implemented by community members.
+- Continued participation in the Waterwise Councils Program; and - Installation of 16 Think Green Buildings signs at the entrance to City buildings that have received environmental upgrades to promote technologies that can be implemented by community members.